ccli3896/RLWorms/README.md

       python ./Tutorials/check_data_tutorial.py

 This sample dataset is from an evaluation episode with trained agents on line 301.
 Images are stored in `./Tutorials/Worm image data/imgs/`.
-Track data is saved in a `.pkl` file and two JPG images: one colored by time and the other colored by agent actions, read from `./Tutorials/Worm image data/actions2021-11-02_13-40-29.pkl`.
+Track data is a dictionary saved in a `.pkl` file.
+Two JPG images are saved: one colored by time and the other colored by agent actions.
+Actions are read from `./Tutorials/Worm image data/actions2021-11-02_13-40-29.pkl`.
 Raw image datasets are very large so have not been uploaded in their entirety.
 They are available upon request.

 ## Agent training and visualization
 Clone the repo and run the following to train two agents on the same dataset, collected from animals with channelrhodopsin expressed in AWC(ON):